asamuzaK/withExEditorHost/README.md

 If you have a Github account, you can also clone and save the repository.

-Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it.
+Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it. withExEditorHost v2.0.0-b.x (currently pre-release) requires Node.js v7.9.0 or higher.
-Also note that the host depends on the version of Node.js.
-* withExEditorHost v2.x requires Node.js v7.9.0 (at this time) or higher.
-* withExEditorHost v1.x (only supports Firefox) requires Node.js v6.9.5 or higher.
+Required Node.js version may change.

 ***